 The Public Safety Department is open 24 hours a day, 7 days a week.
-Central operations are located in the basement of the C-Building, 450 Grand Concourse, where Public Safety Officers monitor approximately 237 interior/exterior surveillance cameras, an intrusion detection system, a key control system, a fire alarm system, a public address system, the emergency phone line, and maintain a log book of all the reported incidents, events and campus conditions.
-While conducting patrols, officers must report potential safety and security hazards as well as entry door problems, elevator malfunctions and Automated External Defibrillator (AED) operating conditions to the central operator.
+The Public Safety Dispatch Desk is located in the basement of the C-Building at 450 Grand Concourse, where Public Safety Officers monitor approximately 245 interior/exterior surveillance cameras, multiple intrusion detection systems, a key control system, multiple fire alarm and public address systems, multiple emergency phone lines, and maintain a log book of all the reported incidents, events and campus conditions.
+While conducting patrols, officers must report any hazardous condition, violations of CUNY policy, NYS Penal law and NYC Administrative Code violations.
+Officers on patrol also monitor fire safety systems, elevator malfunctions and Automated External Defibrillator (AED) throughout the campus.

 The central operator keeps accountability of the officers/supervisors that are on duty and dispatches them as needed to different areas of the campus.
 The central operator is responsible for contacting appropriate personnel if a campus condition is reported (i.e. Buildings and Grounds, Environmental Health and Safety, Information Technology, etc.).
 Any conditions which appear unsafe should be directly reported to any Public Safety Officer as soon as possible.
 All Public Safety personnel carry two-way mobile radios programmed through a repeater to enhance effectiveness.
 A special two-way radio is also located at Central Operations that can communicate with other CUNY campuses.
 All Public Safety supervisors' radios can communicate with the local precinct during emergency situations.
 In addition, the campus has a public address system with approximately 300 interior/exterior building speakers to communicate with the College.
-These speakers are tested weekly by the Public Safety Department.
+These speakers are tested monthly by the Public Safety Department.